 Before her arrival at the School of Nursing, Siega-Riz was a professor in UVA School of Medicine’s Departments of Public Health Sciences and Obstetrics & Gynecology for two years.
 Prior to her work at UVA, she was associate dean for academic affairs of UNC Chapel Hill’s Gillings School of Global Public Health and leader of its Reproductive, Perinatal, and Pediatric Program in its Department of Epidemiology.

-Siega-Riz is a member of the Dietary Guidelines for Pregnancy Working Group andpreviously served on the Dietary Guidelines Federal Advisory Committee (2013-2015), the National Heart, Lung and Blood advisory council and five Institute of Medicine committees, including the revision to Women, Infants and Children (WIC) food packages and the gestational weight gain guidelines.
+Siega-Riz previously served on the Dietary Guidelines Federal Advisory Committee (2013-2015), the National Heart, Lung and Blood advisory council and five Institute of Medicine committees, including the revision to Women, Infants and Children (WIC) food packages and the gestational weight gain guidelines.

 - PhD in nutrition and epidemiology, UNC Chapel Hill